In -Person Worship Services

 After the service, ushers will dismiss worshipers one by one, and you are asked to exit the building directly, again maintaining safe physical distancing.

-For the time being, we will continue to offer a recorded service that may be viewed on-line.
+We will offer a live-streamed service on our website which will be recorded and may be viewed later.
 One the past year, we have demonstrated remarkable flexibility and agility in responding to these unprecedented times.
 As we move into this new stage in our life together, we anticipate the need for that same flexibility as we to respond to new and often rapidly changing situations.
 We hope that as things continue to improve, we will be able to expand our basic service and increase the number of people that can be together in the building.
 So, this will be a work in progress.
 We appreciate your patience and support as we work and worship together, all for the sake of God’s mission.

 Pr.
 Jim Honig